 We will bear the cost of solicitation.
 In addition, we may reimburse brokerage firms and other persons representing beneficial owners of shares for their expenses in forwarding solicitation materials to such beneficial owners.
 Proxies may be solicited by our directors, officers and employees, without additional compensation, personally or by telephone or Internet.
-We intend to use the services of AST Phoenix Advisors, a proxy solicitation firm, in connection with the solicitation of proxies.
+We intend to use the services of D.F.
+King & Co. and Laurel Hill Advisory Group, LLC., proxy solicitation firms, in connection with the solicitation of proxies.
 Although the exact cost of the solicitation services is not known at this time, it is anticipated that the fees paid by us for these services will be approximately \$12,500.